AriFordsham/GHCWiki/records/name-spacing.md

 ### Simple type resolution

+Frege has a detailed explanation of the semantics of its record implementation, and the language is \*very\* similar to Haskell.
+After reading the Frege manual sections, one is still left wondering: how does Frege implement type resolution for its TDNR syntax.
+The answer is fairly simple: overloaded record fields are not allowed.
+So you can't write code that works against multiple record types.
+Please see the comparison with Overloading in \[wiki Records\], which includes a discussion of the relative merits.
+Back to simple type resolution.
+From the Frege Author:

+- Expressions of the form T.n are trivial, just look up n in the namespace T.
+- Expressions of the form x.n: first infer the type of x.
+If this is just an unbound type variable (i.e. the type is unknown yet), then check if n is an overloaded name (i.e. a class operation).
+If this is not the case, then x.n is not typeable.
+OTOH, if the type of x can be inferred, find the type constructor and look up n in the associated name space.

+Under no circumstances, however, will the notation x.n contribute in any way in inferring the type of x, except for the case when n is a class operation, where an appropriate class constraint is generated.

+Note that this means it is possible to improve upon Frege in the number of cases where the type can be inferred - we could look to see if there is only one record namespace containing n, and if that is the case infer the type of x -- Greg Weber

+So lets see examples behavior from the Frege Author:

+For example, lets say we have:

+data R = R { f :: Int }

+bar R{f=42} = true
+bar R{} = false

+<table><tr><td>foo r = bar r </td>
+<th> r.f==43
+</th></tr>
+<tr><td>baz r = r.f==47 </td>
+<th> bar r
+</th></tr></table>

+foobaz r = r.f

+Function bar has no difficulties, after desugaring of the record patterns it's just plain old pattern matching.

+Function foo is also ok, because through the application of r to bar the type checker knows already that r must be an R when it arrives at r.f

+Function baz is ok as long as the type checker does not have a left to right bias (Frege currently does have this bias, but will hopefully be improved).

+The last function foobaz gives a type error too, as there is no way to find out the type of r.

+Hence, the records in Frege are a very conservative extension to plain old algebraic data types, actually all record constructs will be desugared and reduced to non-record form in the way I have described in the language reference.
+For example, the data R above will become:

+data R = R Int where

 >
-> Frege has a detailed explanation of the semantics of its record implementation, and the language is \*very\* similar to Haskell.
-After reading the Frege manual sections, one is still left wondering: how does Frege implement type resolution for its TDNR syntax.
-The answer is fairly simple: overloaded record fields are not allowed (you can't write code that works against multiple record types).
-Frege uses fairly normal type resolution, and it won't always be able to resolve the type (currently 1/3 or sparsely annotated code will need more type annotations, but we should be able to improve this).
-I will put down some more details here...
+> f (R x) = x
+> ...

+To be sure, the where clause is the crucial point here.
+It puts f in the name space R. The global scope is not affected, there is nothing named f outside the R namespace.

+The record namespace is searched only in 3 cases:

+- when some name is explicitly qualifed with R:   R.f
+- when the type checker sees x.f and knows that x::R
+- In code that lives itself in the namespace R, here even an unqualified f will resolve to R.f (unless, of course, if there is a local binding for f)